ARTICLE I: PURPOSE

-The Board of Directors shall consist of at least six Directors and at least five Regional Representatives.
-The number of directors may be fixed or changed by the members or the directors.
+The Board of Directors shall consist of at least six Directors.
+The number of Directors may be fixed or changed by the members or the Directors.

 SECTION 3.
 TERM AND ELECTION OF DIRECTORS

-Any Director or Regional Representative may be removed, with or without cause, at a meeting called for that purpose, by a vote of the majority of the members entitled to vote at an election of Directors.
+Any Director may be removed, with or without cause, at a meeting called for that purpose, by a vote of the majority of the members entitled to vote at an election of Directors.

-Vacancies on the Board of Directors shall be filled by a majority vote of the Directors and Regional Representatives then on the Board of Directors.
-Directors and Regional Representatives who fill said vacancies shall complete the term of service.
+Vacancies on the Board of Directors shall be filled by a majority vote of the Directors then on the Board of Directors.
+Directors who fill said vacancies shall complete the term of service.

-A quorum at a Board meeting shall be a majority of all Directors and Regional Representatives in office immediately before the meeting begins.
-If a quorum is present, action is taken by a majority vote of Directors and Regional Representatives present.
-Where the law requires a majority vote of Directors and Regional Representatives in office to establish committees that exercise Board functions, to amend the Articles of Incorporation, to sell assets not in the regular course of business, to merge, to dissolve, or for other matters, such action is taken by that majority as required by law.
+A quorum at a Board meeting shall be a majority of all Directors in office immediately before the meeting begins.
+If a quorum is present, action is taken by a majority vote of Directors present.
+Where the law requires a majority vote of Directors in office to establish committees that exercise Board functions, to amend the Articles of Incorporation, to sell assets not in the regular course of business, to merge, to dissolve, or for other matters, such action is taken by that majority as required by law.

 The Board of Directors shall meet quarterly or more often when deemed necessary by the President or a majority of the Board of Directors.

-Any regular or special meeting of the Board of Directors may be conducted through use of any means of communication by which all Directors and Regional Representatives participating may communicate with each other during the meeting.
+Any regular or special meeting of the Board of Directors may be conducted through use of any means of communication by which all Directors participating may communicate with each other during the meeting.

-Directors and Regional Representatives shall not receive salaries for their Board service but may be reimbursed for expenses related to Board service.
+Directors shall not receive salaries for their Board service but may be reimbursed for expenses related to Board service.